Table of Contents

-Today, the Hildebrand Law team wants to take a look at some of the potential disadvantages involved with legal separation agreements and why you may want to consider an alternative.
-If you need help with a family law matter or have questions regarding separation agreements, give the team at Hildebrand Law a call.
+Today, the Hildebrand Law, PC team wants to take a look at some of the potential disadvantages involved with legal separation and why you may want to consider an alternative.
+If you need help with a family law matter or have questions regarding legal separation, give the team at Hildebrand Law, PC a call.

 A Legal Separation Renders You Unable to Remarry

-The nature of a legal separation is to eliminate most of the obligations of a married couple, while keeping the essence of the vows and legal side of marriage intact.
-This means that, although separated, couples that have completed a separation agreement are still betrothed to one another.
-Though the spouses may have some sort of agreement regarding their respective romantic lives, a legal separation does not end the marriage in its entirety.
+The nature of a legal separation is to eliminate most of the obligations of a married couple while keeping the essence of the vows and legal side of marriage intact.
+This means that, although separated, couples that are legally separated are still betrothed to one another.
+Though the spouses may have some agreement regarding their respective romantic lives, a legal separation does not end the marriage.

 This means you cannot get remarried.
-This can make legal separation less desirable to couples who have intentions of moving on from the current marriage, even if they find themselves benefiting in other facets of their life.
-The ability to marry again means the ability to move on for some, and this can be a strong deterrent for legal separation.
+This can make legal separation less desirable than a divorce to couples who have intentions of moving on from their current marriage, even if they find themselves benefiting in other facets of their life.
+The ability to marry again means the capacity to move on for some, and this can be a strong deterrent to getting a legal separation.

-Just as Much Complexity as You’d Find with a Divorce
+Just as Much Complexity as You Will Find in a Divorce

-Legal separation is often the sought after option for couples seeking a way to maintain some marital benefits without the relationship.
-Because of the complexity involved, there will be a great deal of proceedings, legal counsel, and paperwork.
-Not only do assets, debts, and credits have to be addressed, property must be divided amongst the spouses accordingly, and things like child custody and alimony are also calculated and ordered.
-With this, it becomes apparent that the work involved in setting up a legal separation agreement can be just as much, if not more than what is required for a divorce.
+Legal separation is often the sought-after option for couples seeking a way to maintain some marital benefits without the relationship.
+Because of the complexity involved, there will be a lot of proceedings, legal counsel, and paperwork.

 It is important to understand that a legal separation does not mean you get off the hook with the work and complexity that comes with filing for divorce.
-In some cases, filing for a legal separation can bring with it even more work, something that might be less than appealing for couples.
+In some cases, filing for legal separation can bring even more work if the legal separation is later converted to a divorce.